Serotine bat

-The serotine bat (Cnephaeus serotinus), also known as the common serotine bat, big brown bat, or silky bat, is a fairly large Eurasian bat with quite large ears.
+The serotine bat (Cnephaeus serotinus) (Formerly Eptesicus serotinus), also known as the common serotine bat, eurasian serotine, big brown bat, or silky bat, is a considerably large Eurasian bat with large ears.
 It has a wingspan of around 37 cm and often hunts in woodland.
 It sometimes roosts in buildings, hanging upside down, in small groups or individually.
-The name serotine is derived from the Latin serotinus, which means 'evening', while the generic name derives from Greek ἔπιεν and οίκος, which means 'house flyer'.
+The name serotine is derived from the Latin serotinus, which means 'evening', while the former generic name derives from Greek ἔπιεν and οίκος, which means 'house flyer'.

 Taxonomy

+A 2023 study concluded that the Eptesicus subgenus Cnephaeus should be elevated to genus rank.

 The following subspecies have been recognised.